NHMDenmark/Museomics/workshops/primerdesign.md

 * Evaluate specificity across taxa (e.g., families/orders).
 ## Prerequisites
 * For Windows PC, a Linux sub system, see instructions here: https://learn.microsoft.com/en-us/windows/wsl/install

-* Laptop with miniconda:
+  * Once wsl has been installed on your pc, open powershell and type `wsl.exe` to use the subsystem

+* Install miniconda on your laptop:
   * How to install miniconda in you Mac/Linux system: https://www.anaconda.com/docs/getting-started/miniconda/install#quickstart-install-instructions
-  * Check installion in the terminal by typing conda --version
+  * Check instalation in the terminal by typing conda --version

 * ###	Tools you can pre-install with conda:
   *	[mafft](https://anaconda.org/bioconda/mafft)